Jim Crow Museum

 Though he became known as Nat Turner after the insurrection, his birth name was simply "Nat."

 To the extent that real-life Nats -- or black men who approximate the Nat caricature -- exist, they are surely rare.
-There are many African American men (and women) who are frustrated with white racism and angry at whites; however, the Nat caricature includes the belief that whites should die, at the hands of blacks.
+There are many African American men (and women) who are frustrated with white racism and angry at white people; however, the Nat caricature includes the belief that white people should die, at the hands of black people.
 Nat is more than a bigot; he is a revolutionary, and, in his mind, bloodless revolutions are not possible.
-Nat's hatred of whites cannot be explained by saying he is angry or prejudiced or discriminates; no, Nat's hatred is the hatred of despair and he wants to act on it.
-Contemporary black rappers who sing about killing whites1 sound threatening to many Americans but often their racial taunts are tools in a carefully crafted and marketed "thug persona."
+Nat's hatred of white people cannot be explained by saying he is angry or prejudiced or discriminates; no, Nat's hatred is the hatred of despair and he wants to act on it.
+Contemporary black rappers who sing about killing white people1 sound threatening to many Americans but often their racial taunts are tools in a carefully crafted and marketed "thug persona."
 A real-Nat, like his racist counterparts in white supremacy organizations, wants to annihilate the "racial other."

 Kamau Kambon owns BlackNificent bookstore and he has taught as an affiliate instructor at North Carolina State University, neither of these endeavors gained him much attention.
 After the Katrina disaster Howard University hosted a conference to critique media coverage of Katrina and its after effects, especially the way the victims who remained were depicted.
 Kambon, one of the panelists, said the following to the assembled audience and the C-SPAN television audience: